murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 teaching: 0
 exercises: 0
 questions:
-- "How can we identify genetic variants without a reference genome?
+- "How can we identify genetic variants without a reference genome?"
 - "How to optimise parameters in the Stacks parameter space?"
 - "How to access the full extent of the cluster resources?"
 objectives: